No Samsung phones, Nike uniforms for North Koreans? Sanctions cloud Olympic perks

 Nike did not immediately respond to request for comments.

-North Korean athletes will also have to return Finnish hockey sticks, skates and other equipment "rented" for them when they leave South Korea, the official said.
+North Korean athletes will also have to return Finnish hockey sticks, skates and other equipment the International Ice Hockey Federation has "rented" for them when they leave South Korea, the official said.

 FLIGHT RISK